Data protection

 External online platforms Introduction

-External Online Platforms Privacy Policy Summary
+External online platforms Privacy Policy Summary

 🤝 Purpose: Presentation and optimization of our service, contact with visitors, interested parties

-⚖️ Legal basis: Article 6 paragraph 1 lit. a GDPR (consent), Article 6 paragraph 1 lit. f GDPR (legitimate interests)
+⚖️ Legal basis: Art.
+6 Para.
+1 lit. a GDPR (consent), Art.
+6 Para.
+1 lit. f GDPR (legitimate interests)

 What are external online platforms?